DenisCalixto/Countable/README.md

     }
 }

-- in the terminal, run the migrations: python3 manage.py migrate
+- in the terminal, navigate to the folder countabletest-project and run the migrations: python manage.py migrate

-- run django server
+- run django server: python manage.py runserver

-- you are good to go!
+- open url http://127.0.0.1:8000 in your browser and you are good to go!